vthacks-org/Live-Site/README.md

 The Production Live Site can be found [here](https://vt-hacks-live-site.netlify.app/)

-Later We will provide instructions on how to use the Netlify CMS to population the Live Site with information.

 The Live Site is the website that we will be directing Hackers to on the day of the event